 Virtual Reality Training with SC Works Greater Upstate

 You can change the culture of disability employment in South Carolina

 People with disabilities want to work, can work, and should be afforded every opportunity to work.
 Hire Me SC aims to shift the landscape in South Carolina to one in which employment for every individual, disability or not, is the norm rather than the exception.

 Whether you’re looking for a job training program, resources to help you empower or hire an individual with a disability, or a platform from which to advocate for policy change, Hire Me SC can help.

 United Way of Greenville County (UWGC) today has communicated that their 211 Resource Guide is available to SC Works customers who have been impacted by the COVID-19.

 Mill Village Farms, 8 Lois Avenue, Greenville, SC 29611 is planning to offer food boxes, pay $5 and get $25 worth of veggies and non-perishables.
 Flyers are being created and I will send to you as soon as received.

 ·UWGC’s 211 Resource Guide may be accessed by visiting the below website link.
 A Greenville-specific phone line has been established to assist the community.

 Free Coding Training in South Carolina

-SC Codes is available to any resident with access to the internet; no downloads or special equipment are required.
-Interested participants can enroll in beginner to advanced curriculum, specifically designed with the demands of the state’s industries in mind.
-Additionally, cohort-style and classroom-led sessions are available through 16 local community partners.
+SC Codes is available to any resident with access to the internet; interested participants can enroll in beginner to advanced curriculum, specifically designed with the demands of the state’s industries in mind.
+Additionally, cohort-style and classroom-led sessions are available through 16 local site partners.
 Those interested in becoming a student, a mentor or a community partner can find more information at www.sccodes.org.